Jairzinho: Botafogo

 Jairzinho started his football career in 1958 aged 13 assigned to the Botafogo youth teams and working as a ball boy for the first team.
 He made his professional debut with the club as a striker at the age of fifteen in 1960.
 His idol Garrincha, whom he would eventually replace for both club and country, also played at Botafogo, albeit in Jairzinho's preferred position on the right wing.
 This resulted in Jairzinho spending most of his early games playing on the left wing or as a centre forward.
 However, he would fill in as a right winger, by far his strongest position, when Garrincha was injured.

-Jairzinho finally established himself as a Botafogo regular in 1965 aged 21 and was seen as a phenomenal rising star to the entire nation.
+Jairzinho finally established himself as a Botafogo regular in 1965 aged 21 and was seen as a rising star to the entire nation.
 During this young age he was already playing with Brazil and Botafogo superstars such as Gérson, Mario Zagallo and Garrincha.

 "Jairzinho was the thrilling heir to the great Garrincha's throne."